10 beautiful places to visit in the Cotswolds, England

 Chipping Campden marks the start of the 104 mile Cotswold way and from here you can walk along the Cotswold way to Broadway tower.
 To pick up the Cotswolds way, walk to the end of the high street, past the church, and follow signs for Dover’s Hill.
 This is a great place to enjoy a picnic with a view and enjoy a stroll around the park here.
 If you wanted a longer walk, from Dover’s Hill, you can continue along the Cotswolds Way and follow the signs until you reach Broadway Tower, in the town of Broadway.
 From Broadway, you can either retrace the route to get back to Chipping Campden, or hop in a taxi to save your legs!

-Where to stay in Chipping Campden?
+Where is the best place to stay in Chipping Campden?

 4. Bourton-on-the-water